European mantis: Distribution

 M. religiosa can be found throughout Europe, Asia, and Africa, as well as North America, where it is considered introduced.
 Two confirmed stable populations are in Germany: one in Rhineland-Palatinate and one in Baden-Württemberg.
 In the last years, more reports have been made of the distribution of the animals in Northern Europe (Latvia, Estonia), as well.

-While it is absent from the British Isles, M. religiosa occurs - and has been recorded breeding - on the Channel Islands, with a particularly abundant population on the island of Jersey, suggesting that its range may be capable of expanding north to Great Britain.
+While it was formerly absent from the British Isles, M. religiosa occurs—and has been recorded breeding—on the Channel Islands, with a particularly abundant population on the island of Jersey, suggesting that the species may be capable of expanding its range north to Great Britain.
+They have now been recorded in England, with records from Cornwall, the Isle of Wight and Oxfordshire.

+Distribution in North America

+In North America, it is found throughout much of the northeastern United States, Ontario, Quebec, and in much of the west coast.
+A genetic study shows that Ontario and Quebec's mantises are descended from two closely related lineages from western France.

 Despite being an introduced species, it is the official state insect of Connecticut.